-Where using single malt as in this recipe, avoid using an overly peaty type such as Laphroaig or Ardbeg.
-A smoother flavoured whisky such as Glenmorangie, or as in this instance, Jura, will make for a much more enjoyable dish.
+When using single malt as in this recipe, avoid using an overly peaty type such as Laphroaig or Ardbeg.
+A smoother-flavoured whisky such as Glenmorangie, or as in this instance, Jura, will make for a much more enjoyable dish.

 - Although it is not absolutely essential, I like to steep the raspberries in the whisky for around an hour before assembling the cranachan.
 I simply add the raspberries to a glass bowl, pour over the whisky and stir very gently, so as not to damage the raspberries.
 I then cover the bowl with clingfilm and refrigerate.

 - The only cooking required in this Cranachan recipe is the toasting of the oatmeal.
 A dry frying pan should be brought to fairly high heat and the oatmeal added.
 It will take five minutes or so to toast and care is required to ensure that it doesn't burn.
 The pan should be gently shaken at regular intervals to ensure even toasting and should not be left unattended.

 - The oatmeal should then be scattered on top as an effective garnish.
 If desired, a little more honey can be drizzled lightly and carefully over the oatmeal as a finishing touch.